 - Sour cream or plain Greek yogurt to serve on the side (optional, not shown)

-- In a bowl, combine the lime juice, olive oil, cumin, chili powder, sea salt, jalapeño, cilantro and kale.
-Toss to mix well and set the bowl aside to marinate.
+- In a bowl, combine the kale, cilantro, jalapeño, lime juice, olive oil, cumin, chili powder and sea salt.
+Mix well and set the bowl aside to marinate.

 - Warm the beans and minced garlic with a couple of tablespoons of water.
 You can do this in your smallest sauce pan on the stove over medium-low heat (sauté the garlic in a drizzle of olive oil before adding the beans) or in a bowl in the microwave.
 Add little splashes of water as necessary.
 Use a fork to mash up the beans a little and add salt to taste, if necessary.